Elveta

 Welcome to the support page

-Here you can read about what the difference is between the customer ports RJ12 and RJ45 and how you identify them.
+Here you can read about the differences between the RJ12 and RJ45 customer ports and how to identify them.

 You can also see how to connect Samla to different types of electricity meters, see Electricity Meters below.

-Contact us to access our demo and create an account.
+Contact us to get access to our demo and an account.

 Port Information - P1 vs RJ12 and HAN vs RJ45

-The customer port on the electricity meter where Elveta Samla is plugged in comes in two different flavors.
+The customer port on the electricity meter where Elveta Samla is connected comes in two different variants.
 It can be the smaller RJ12 connector or the wider RJ45 connector.
-Unfortunately, the naming convention for these connectors are not clear as the names P1, H1, and HAN may be used interchangeably for the same connector.
+Unfortunately, the naming of these connectors is not clear, as the names P1, H1 and HAN may be used interchangeably for the same connector.

-The connector of type RJ12 is often referred to as a P1 port but sometimes it may also be referred to as a HAN port or an H1 port.
+The connector of type RJ12 is often called a P1 port, but sometimes it can also be called a HAN port or H1 port.

-The connector of type RJ45 is almost always referred to as a HAN port but other names may be used.
+The connector of type RJ45 is almost always called a HAN port, but other names may occur.

-The connector type varies for each country.
-Norway is almost exclusively RJ45, Finland is almost exclusively RJ12, and Sweden has a mix of RJ12 and RJ45.
+The connector type varies between different countries.
+Norway has almost exclusively RJ45, Finland has almost exclusively RJ12 and Sweden has a mix of RJ12 and RJ45.

-To figure out which port you have, be sure to look at the connector width and not the name of the port.
-If you have a data network cable you can try and plug it in (without connecting the other end).
+To find out which port you have, make sure to look at the width of the connector and not the name of the port.
+If you have a network cable, you can try plugging it in (without connecting the other end).
 If it fits, your meter has an RJ45 connector.
-It it doesn't fit, your meter probably have an RJ12 connector.
-If it is difficult to see, don't hesitate to send as an email with a photo of the electricity meter and we will try and help you.
+If it does not fit, your meter probably has an RJ12 connector.
+If it is difficult to see, please feel free to send us an email with a picture of the electricity meter and we will try to help you.

 RJ45

 RJ45 connector with 8 pins.
-Also used for networking equipment (but with a different cable).
+Also used for network equipment (but with a different cable).

 RJ12

 RJ12 connector with 6 pins.
-Previously used for fixed telephone outlets.
+Previously used for landline telephone sockets.

 RJ10

 RJ10 connector with 4 pins.
-Previously used for fixed telephone handsets.
+Previously used for landline telephone handsets.

-Here, we need to distinguish whether we mean data rate or data frequency, as well as which data is delivered in each message.
-Elveta Samla supports all data rates and all frequencies.
+Here we need to distinguish between data speed and data frequency, as well as which data is delivered in each message.
+Elveta Samla supports all data speeds and data frequencies.

-The RJ12 port is significantly faster at sending data from the electricity meter once the energy data has been sampled.
-The data rate is almost 50 times higher than that of the RJ45 port.
+The RJ12 port is clearly the fastest at sending data from the electricity meter after the energy data has been sampled.
+The data speed is almost 50 times higher than for the RJ45 port.

-Data frequency refers to how often the electricity meter sends out data.
-RJ12 ports send data at least every 10 seconds but can transmit as often as every second.
-For example, Ellevio in Stockholm sends data every second.
+Data frequency is about how often the electricity meter sends data.
+RJ12 ports send data at least every 10 seconds but can send as often as every second.
+For example, Ellevio in Stockholm sends every second.
 However, the most common interval is every 10 seconds.

 The RJ45 port also sends data at least every 10 seconds.
-In Sweden, it almost never sends more frequently, but in Norway, it is common for it to transmit more often, such as every 2.5 seconds.
+In Sweden almost never more often, but in Norway it is most common for it to send more often, for example every 2.5 seconds.

-Regarding the content of each message, the RJ12 port transmits all parameters in every message, meaning every 10 seconds or more frequently.
-The RJ45 port in Sweden also transmits all parameters in every message every 10 seconds, but not more frequently.
-However, the RJ45 port in Norway only sends parts of the data parameters in each message, which makes certain types of analyses more limited.
+Regarding the content of each message, RJ12 works so that all parameters are sent in each message, meaning every 10 seconds or more often.
+The RJ45 port in Sweden also sends all parameters in each message every 10 seconds, but not more often.
+The RJ45 port in Norway, on the other hand, only sends parts of the data parameters in each message, which makes certain types of analysis more limited.
 A complete message with all information from the electricity meter is only sent once per hour on the RJ45 port in Norway.

-Want to know more?
-Feel free to contact us here.
+Would you like to know more?
+Please contact us here.

 Electricity Meters

 Elveta Samla supports most types of electricity meters.
 Below is a description of how Elveta Samla is connected to different electricity meters.
-For information on naming conventions for RJ12 and RJ45 ports, see Port Information above.
-Please note that for all connections below, the cable must be provided by Elveta to function properly.
+For information about how RJ12 and RJ45 ports are usually named, see Port Information above.
+Please note that for all connections below, the cable must be from Elveta in order to work.
 Use the list below as a guide for which cable you need for your electricity meter.

 Aidon 6525 / Aidon 6534 / Aidon 7534

 Aidon comes with either an RJ12 or RJ45 port.
 Elveta Samla supports both with different cables.
-Aidon RJ12 is used at for example Skellefteå Kraft, Tekniska Verken, Halmstads Energi, and Kalmar Energi in Sweden.
-Aidon RJ45 is used at for example Norrtälje Energi and Härryda Energi in Sweden and Elvia AS in Norway.
+Aidon RJ12 is used, for example, by Skellefteå Kraft, Tekniska Verken, Halmstads Energi and Kalmar Energi in Sweden.
+Aidon RJ45 is used, for example, by Norrtälje Energi and Härryda Energi in Sweden and Elvia AS in Norway.

 Aidon 6534